jfrancis71/ros2_nav2_demo/README.md

 Be careful of your goal poses, our 2D Lidar only "sees" in its plane, so if you have obstructions above or below, NAV2 will not know about this.
 I choose goal poses such that a sensible route will not be near any obstacles, apart from doors/walls which it can detect.

 Have fun!

+## Technical Notes

+My robot does not use base_footprint frame, just base_link.
+Also my robot uses TwistStamped on cmd_vel.

+mapper_params_online_async.yaml is a copy of /slam_toolbox/config/mapper_params_online_async.yaml with the following alterations:

+* start_pose uncommented (we must uncomment either this or map_start_at_dock for slam toolbox to work).
+I choose start at origin.
+* base_frame altered from base_footprint to base_link
+* minimum_travel_distance altered from 0.5 to 0.25 (Works better for me in small environment)

+nav2_params.yaml is a copy of nav2_bringup/params/nav2_params.yaml with the following alterations:

+* All references to base_footprint changed to base_link
+* All controllers have enable_stamped_cmd_vel set to true

 ## References